davecarter/MSX-BASIC-Programming-language/docs/start.md

 # Getting Started with MSX BASIC Programming

 This guide introduces fundamental MSX BASIC commands and how to use the built-in MSX code editor.

+BASIC stands for **Beginners All-purpose Symbolic Instruction Code**.
+It was designed to teach computer programming concepts easily.
+In MSX you'll find an improved version able to run in any other computer using this MSX standar.

 ---